Classroom Discussion Tips: Strategies & Tools to Engage Students Face-to-Face

 PHYSICAL POSITIONING IN CLASSROOM DISCUSSIONS MATTERS

 For this one, I’m taking a page from one of my favorite professional development authors/speakers.
 Dave Burgess, author of Teach Like a Pirate, suggests, “In order for all members of the classroom to be engaged and learning, both the teacher and the students need to be immersed in their instruction/learning.”
 Switching up your seating arrangement to a circle where everyone is facing each other sets the stage for better communication practices.
 Plus, it is something out of the norm and builds excitement.
-This simple transformation according to Burgess “provides an uncommon experience for your students and they will reward you with an uncommon effort and attitude.”
+This simple transformation, according to Burgess “provides an uncommon experience for your students and they will reward you with an uncommon effort and attitude.”
 I want that as a teacher, and I know my students want that, too.

 TROUBLESHOOTING PROBLEMS IN CLASSROOM DISCUSSIONS

 Over-eager students and reluctant students will likely be your biggest issues with classroom discussions.
 I don’t like to force students to speak up, and honestly, sometimes I rely on my more outspoken students at times.
-In some cases, the more quiet students need to see the process modeled for them.
+In some cases, the quieter students need to see the process modeled for them.
 They have their questions and answers prepared, but they aren’t comfortable with their own voice.
 I just give them time and small pushes in the right direction.
 For your eager students, validate their enthusiasm and gently remind them that you’d like as many voices as possible to be heard.
 Ask the students who’ve had quite a bit of “airtime” during the discussion to “stick a pin” in their remaining ideas, so that we can come back to them if no one else covers them.
 That typically doesn’t cause them to shut down, and it reminds other students they need to speak up!

 Avoiding a question/answer session is another issue to watch out for when conducting classroom discussions.
-This happens a lot of times when students are new at discussions or if students know a quiz will follow.
+This happens a lot of times when students are new to discussions, or if students know a quiz will follow.
 In the latter situation, students are just phishing for what the teacher is looking for and/or guessing what will be on the quiz rather than truly discussing the passage.
 There’s nothing wrong with giving a quiz after a discussion, but students need to know that the purpose of the discussion isn’t to “review” the material on a basic level.
 In other cases, it just goes back to pausing and letting the students lead, holding back, and resisting the urge to answer every question that is posed.

 The benefits of classroom discussion abound.
 Students can make text-to-text connections, text-to-self connections, and even text-to-world connections.
 Check out a few other posts I have regarding my book club procedures: I Don’t Do Literature Circles and Setting Up a Classroom Book Club.